 Definition 1.
-Monotone Weighted Xor 2-satisfiability problem (MWX2SAT)
+Weighted Xor 2-satisfiability problem (WX2SAT)

-INSTANCE: An n-variable 2CNF formula with monotone clauses (meaning the variables are never negated) using logic operators $\oplus$ (instead of using the operator $\vee$ ) and a positive integer k.
+INSTANCE: An n-variable 2CNF formula using logic operators \oplus (instead of using the operator \vee) and a positive integer k.

 QUESTION: Is there exists a satisfying truth assignment in which at most k of the variables are true?